-One of the most distinguished parts about martial arts is earning belts as you level up your skills.
-One of the most well known belt systems in martial arts belongs to Brazilian Jiu Jitsu.
-When you participate in BJJ with a Gi, you will earn up to 5 belts as you progress: white, blue, purple, brown and finally black.
+One of the most distinguished parts of martial arts is earning belts as you level up your skills.
+The Brazilian Jiu-Jitsu (BJJ) belt system is a unique and integral part of the martial art, serving as a visual representation of a practitioner’s technical knowledge and practical skill level.
+This system, which shares its roots with the judo belt-rank system, has been adapted to include some distinctive features.
+When you participate in BJJ with a Gi, you will earn up to 5 belts as you progress: white, blue, purple, brown, and finally black.
 Each colored belt represents the skills and knowledge one should have at that level.
 In some more traditional gyms, the belts also help determine the order people participate in drills and exercises.
 Certain schools will also only allow you to coach or train when you hit a certain belt level.
 In this guide we’ll go in depth to every belt color in the sport of Brazilian Jiu Jitsu.

 What Order do BJJ Belts Go In?